eccenca/documentation.eccenca.com/docs/develop/python-plugins/installation/index.md

 cmem_plugin_graphql-GraphQLPlugin  WorkflowPlugin  GraphQL query
 ```

-You can also get a list of all installed python packages: (1)
+You can get a list of all installed python packages: (1)
 { .annotate }

 1. This list contains all installed packages in the python environment, not just your plugin packages.